Medically reviewed by Drugs.com. Last updated on Aug 15, 2023.

 Renal Dose Adjustments

-Calculated CrCl 55 mL/min or less, serum creatinine greater than 1.5 mg/dL, or urine protein 100 mg/dL or greater (equivalent to 2+ proteinuria or greater): Contraindicated
+Moderate to severe renal impairment (calculated CrCl 55 mL/min or less, serum creatinine greater than 1.5 mg/dL, or urine protein 100 mg/dL or greater [equivalent to 2+ proteinuria or greater]): Contraindicated

 Changes in renal function during therapy: